 All components are assembled in-house, to create the unique movement – the very heart and soul of your watch.
 In its manufacture, Lebeau-Courally has the skills and the craftsmanship to create and assemble even the most complex of complications.
 More than 400 patents have been registered.
 They form our library from which we draw inspiration to create some of the most exceptional watches in the world.
 They are our heritage, from which we commence every day again to push the boundaries of watchmaking.

 Every Lebeau-Courally timepiece is made to endure the challenges of life and time, and comes with the guarantees you can expect from an exclusive watch.
-In the manufacture in Le Locle, we see to the perfect maintenance of your watch that is required when exposed to everyday use.
+The Swiss watch making ateliers we work with, see to the perfect maintenance of your watch that is required when exposed to everyday use.
 Rely on us to keep it in good condition, fit to last a lifetime and longer.

 The intricate attention to detail